-Juba, 03 November, 2019 / 8:08 PM
+Juba, 03 November, 2019 / 8:08 pm (ACI Africa).

 With the citizens of the youngest nation of the world, South Sudan, seemingly torn between apprehension and optimism against the backdrop of reports that the vice-president designate, Dr. Riek Machar wants the long-awaited November 12 date for the Transitional Government postponed yet again by another six months, the Catholic Bishops have delivered a message of hope and called on the citizens to “keep heads high.”

 Dr. Machar, leader of the Sudan People’s Liberation Movement in Opposition (SPLM-IO) and South Sudan’s vice-president designate under the compromise power sharing agreement of September 2018, has delayed his anticipated return to his country’s capital Juba until, the leader demands, cantonment, screening, training as well as the reunification of the armed forces and the various States are met.